 The next thing I knew, I said some things I probably shouldn't have, such as how I thought it looked ridiculous, that it was a waste of money, and what in the world was she thinking?

 "Mom, you forget I'm 18.
 I don't need your permission anymore."

 There it was: An undeniable declaration of independence that marked a change in our relationship.
 Even worse, it came with a nonverbal reminder to stare back at me each time I looked into Hannah's face.
 The ride home was subdued, and as we sailed down the highway, I suddenly felt like Dorothy inThe Wizard of Oz.
 We weren't in Kansas anymore.
 The familiar parameters of our parent-teen relationshipthe ones we'd hashed out during Hannah's high school yearswere suddenly up for renegotiation.

 The good news is that my husband and I survived the eyebrow episodeand Hannah's freshman year of college.
 Once we recovered from our initial shock and discomfort over the ring, we actually had a great weekend with Hannah.
 By the time we drove her back to campus on Sunday night, we hardly noticed it.

 But there were other things about this weird transition time that were harder to adjust to, things that made me want to scream: "Have aliens abducted my kid?"

 For example, it snowed like crazy over Hannah's Christmas break, and Ben and I were tired of battling the blizzard.
 Hannah to the rescue, right?
-After all, she'd spent her days home sleeping in till noon, e-mailing friends, raiding the refrigerator and channel surfing from the family-room sofa.
+After all, she'd spent her days home sleeping in till noon, texting friends, raiding the refrigerator, and channel-surfing from the family-room sofa.
 "Hannah, please shovel the driveway for us."